adamdecaf/moov-go-client/client/docs/ReceiversApi.md

 ## UpdateReceiver

-> Receiver UpdateReceiver(ctx, receiverId, createReceiver, optional)
+> Receiver UpdateReceiver(ctx, receiverID, createReceiver, optional)
 Updates the specified Receiver by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.

 ### Required Parameters